anders-s-olsen/Mlops_project/reports/README.md

 >
 > Answer:

-For deployment we wrapped our model into application using FastAPI.
+For deployment we wrapped our model into an application using FastAPI.
 We first tried locally serving the model, which worked.
-Afterwards we deployed it in the cloud, using GCP run.
-To invoke the service a user would call
+We used Docker for building an image of out prediction application, and the image was pushed to the GCP container registry.
+Afterwards we deployed the image in the cloud, using GCP run.
+To invoke the service a user would call:
 ```bash
 curl -X 'POST' \
   'https://mnist-api-final1-x23vfage7a-ew.a.run.app/predict/' \